diku-dk/futhark-website/index.rst

    * `Prelude <https://futhark-lang.org/docs/prelude>`_
    * `More packages <https://futhark-lang.org/pkgs/>`_

-Futhark is not designed for graphics programming, but instead uses the compute power of the GPU to accelerate data-parallel array computations.
+Futhark is not designed for graphics programming, but can instead use the compute power of the GPU to accelerate data-parallel array computations.
 The language supports **regular *nested* data-parallelism**, as well as a form of imperative-style in-place modification of arrays, while still preserving the purity of the